 Reason #2: It promotes circulation and reduces the appearance of cellulite.

-Exfoliation also promotes younger-looking legs by increasing circulation and delivering vital oxygen to nourish skin cells.
+Exfoliation also promotes younger-looking skin by increasing circulation and delivering vital oxygen to nourish skin cells.
 Additionally, exfoliation can help minimize the look of cellulite by removing the top layer of dead skin and promoting smoother texture.

 Reason #3: It minimizes ingrown hair.

 Ingrown hairs can be painful, but regular exfoliation does help prevent them.
 By sloughing away the debris that clogs hair follicles, pores open, releasing the trapped hair.
 Body hair is then in prime condition to be shaved and has a better chance of growing back normally post-shave.
-We checked in with board-certified dermatologist and LovelySkin CEO Dr. Joel Schlessinger to get the professional lowdown on ingrown hair:

 The best body scrubs to try: